canvaspixels/courgette/README.md

 1. To improve organisation and scalability, easily compose Page Objects and Component Objects.
 Page Objects and Component Objects are composed of [Locators](https://www.protractortest.org/#/locators), custom methods, and other Component Objects.
 Components can compose Components which compose Components etc. The only difference between a Page Object and a Component Object is a Component Object does not have an URL.
 Use the [step definitions provided](https://github.com/canvaspixels/cucumber-protractor/blob/master/STEP_DEFINITIONS.md#step-definitions) (or create your own) to write your own first scenario.
 2. If you're using source control such as git, add `uiTestResult` to your .gitignore file
-3. As an improvement, to suppress deprecation warnings (if running node > 8) and also to type `cuketractor` rather than typing `./node_modules/.bin/cuketractor` each time, you can add the following lines to your `~/.bash_profile` file:
+3. As an improvement, to suppress deprecation warnings (if running node > 8) and also to type `cuketractor` or `ct` rather than typing `npm run ct` each time, you can add the following lines to your `~/.bash_profile` file:

 ```alias cuketractor="PATH=$(npm bin):$PATH NODE_OPTIONS=--no-deprecation cuketractor"```
 ```alias ct="PATH=$(npm bin):$PATH NODE_OPTIONS=--no-deprecation cuketractor"```